warreth/YMDE/README.md

 ```

 Your music will appear in the `./library` directory, organized by playlist.

+## Choose your mode

+Set `MODE` to select exactly one flow:

+- MODE=takeout
+  - Put your Takeout JSON/CSV playlist files into `./data/`
+  - YMDE converts CSV to JSON and downloads everything using your settings.

+- MODE=liked
+  - Provide a `COOKIES=/data/cookies.txt` from your logged-in Google account (see COOKIES.md)
+  - YMDE exports your YouTube Music “Liked Songs” to `./data/.liked/Liked Songs.json`, downloads them, and (optionally) likes them in Jellyfin.

+These modes are mutually exclusive to keep behavior clear and predictable.

 At the end of the process, you will see a summary of how many tracks were downloaded, skipped, or failed.